schlae/amiga-hddlw/README.md

 * Returns the drive ID pattern `11111111...`, a double-density drive/disk

 And that's about it.

+## Troubleshooting

+Some folks have issues where high density disks will sometimes read but will not format correctly.
+This can be caused by the motor speed not regulating well at the lower RPM.
+On the Sony drive, you can replace R21 with a 68K resistor.
+The TEAC drives may have similar problems but I haven't figured out a rework for them.

 ## License
 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0